elexis-eu/elexifier/docs/elexifier-user-guide.md

 - The algorithm uses information about font size, font type, position etc. to learn the annotations.
 As such, it works best on dictionaries that consistently use different fonts for different elements (headwords, examples, part-of-speech tags etc.).
 - While the algorithms work well in general, the result will not be perfect, even in the best of cases, a small number of mistakes may need to be manually corrected.
 - Machine learning needs a large enough sample of annotated data.
 Annotate **at least** four (4) pages of the original PDF.
 Smaller samples may still work, but they are more prone to errors.
 If you annotated at least 4 pages and still encounter errors or the results are not satisfactory, contact <elexifier@ijs.si>.
+>**Note** Your PDF text does not have to be searchable, i.e. you do not have to run OCR on the PDF file you are about to transform.
 ###  2.1. <a name='SendingdictionarytoLexonomyforannotation'></a>Sending dictionary to Lexonomy for annotation

 Select the PDF icon on the left-hand side of your screen and upload your dictionary.
 After uploading a dictionary, click Annotate and wait while the PDF dictionary is converted and sent to [Lexonomy](https://lexonomy.elex.is).
 ![](images/pdf-options.png)

 Click the link that appears and log into Lexonomy.
->**Note** You a Lexonomy account linked to the same email address as your Elexifier account in order to annotate the file.
+>**Note** You need a Lexonomy account linked to the same email address as your Elexifier account in order to annotate the file.

 By default, Elexifier sends the first 20 pages to Lexonomy.
 In rare cases where you need to annotate more than 20 pages, you can use the **+** sign to send another batch of 20 pages to Lexonomy.
 Once the file is sent to Lexonomy, you can use the **Reset annotations** button in Elexifier to delete all existing annotations and start annotating from scratch.
 <!-- IS THIS CORRECT -->